brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 3:15pm - 3:45pm: Add Firebase to project.

+* 3:45pm - 4:00pm: Think about adding Firebase to CRUD functionality for Past Trips, or adding Authentication and Authorization first.

 <!-- Changing a future trip to a past trip approach:

 - Take info for future trip